raushan2410/raushan2410/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - ⚡ &nbsp; Competitive programmer and WEB Developer.
-- 🎓 &nbsp; Final year Student of ECE at IIT(ISM) Dhanbad
+- 🎓 &nbsp; Final year Student of ECE at IIT(ISM) Dhanbad.
 - 🌱 &nbsp; Learning and Exploring the World.
 - ✍️ &nbsp; Programming and Developing.